dfinity/ic/rs/workload_generator/README.md

   - The name of the canister method to call should be given using `--canister-method-name=<method name>`.
   - The custom arguments for the canister method can be provided in `--payload=<payload string>` as string.

+# Bugs

+ - The interactive progress bar sometimes overwrites error messages (concurrently writing stdout with anything that overwrites lines in the terminal is dangerous in general).
+If you suspect output get lost, use `--periodic-output`

 # Limitations

  - The workload generator only installs a single canister per invocation.
  - Update calls on a canister are executed sequentially one update at a time.
  - The current implementation starts checking the update request status 2s after submission and stops checking the update request status after 60 s (IC MAX TTL is currently 5min) to limit the number of status queries per request, could/should be turned into a command line argument.

+# Run against mainnet using boundary nodes

+ - Simply use https://ic0.app as hostname.
+ - Make sure to set `--no-status-check`